Muscle hypertrophy

 Muscle hypertrophy or muscle building involves a hypertrophy or increase in size of skeletal muscle through a growth in size of its component cells.
 Two factors contribute to hypertrophy: sarcoplasmic hypertrophy, which focuses more on increased muscle glycogen storage; and myofibrillar hypertrophy, which focuses more on increased myofibril size.
-It is the most major part of the bodybuilding-related activities.
+It is the primary focus of bodybuilding-related activities.

 Hypertrophy stimulation

 A range of stimuli can increase the volume of muscle cells.
 These changes occur as an adaptive response that serves to increase the ability to generate force or resist fatigue in anaerobic conditions.

 Strength training

 Strength training (resistance training) causes neural and muscular adaptations which increase the capacity of an athlete to exert force through voluntary muscular contraction: After an initial period of neuro-muscular adaptation, the muscle tissue expands by creating sarcomeres (contractile elements) and increasing non-contractile elements like sarcoplasmic fluid.

 Muscular hypertrophy can be induced by progressive overload (a strategy of progressively increasing resistance or repetitions over successive bouts of exercise to maintain a high level of effort).
-However, the precise mechanisms are not clearly understood; currently accepted hypotheses involve some combination of mechanical tension, metabolic fatigue, and muscular damage.
+However, the precise mechanisms are not clearly understood; the current accepted theory is mechanical tension.

-Muscular hypertrophy plays an important role in competitive bodybuilding and strength sports like powerlifting, football, and Olympic weightlifting.
+Muscular hypertrophy plays an important role in competitive bodybuilding and strength sports like powerlifting, American football, and Olympic weightlifting.